May Is Military Appreciation Month: 5 Financial Tips For Every Military Family

 Tip #2: Save with High Interest

-The Savings Deposit Program allows eligible personnel serving in designated combat zones to deposit up to $10,000 and earn up to 10 percent in annual interest.1 This can be an effective way to get a boost on your savings for the future.
+The Savings Deposit Program allows eligible personnel serving in designated combat zones to deposit up to $10,000 and earn up to 10 percent in annual interest.1 This can be an effective way to boost your savings for the future.
 By comparison, it's not uncommon to find savings accounts at various banking institutions that offer less than one percent in annual interest rates.

 Tip #3: Tax-Free In, Tax-Free Out

 Saving in a Roth IRA may be a good idea if you receive tax-free combat-zone pay.
 This allows you to deposit tax-free income and take tax-free qualified withdrawals in retirement.
-You can also withdraw contributions to a Roth IRA at any time, without the income taxes or penalties.
+You can also withdraw contributions to a Roth IRA at any time, without income taxes or penalties.

 Tip #4: Take Advantage of Your Education Benefits

 The Post-9/11 GI Bill covers the full cost of in-state tuition, up to 36 months, plus housing fees and $1,000 a year to use for books and supplies.2 You can even transfer these benefits to your spouse or children if you don’t plan on using them yourself.

 Tip #5: Low-Cost Life Insurance

 Backed by the Department of Veterans Affairs, the Servicemembers’ Group Life Insurance protects your family with low-cost term life insurance coverage.
 If you are an eligible service member, you may be automatically enrolled in this program.3 Depending on your status or branch, you may have other life insurance options available to you as well.
 If you haven’t already, you’ll want to review your options and determine whether or not your coverage is up-to-date.